Magasin informatique YBET

 220 - 240 V Normal operation

-> 280 V Abrupt cut Operation by batteries.
+> 280 V Abrupt off Batteries.

 Peak of short duration No detection generally Partial filtering completely removed